MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 $$

-In order for this expression to reduce to the relativistic energy relation $E^2 = p^2 c^2 + m^2 c^4$, a number of constraints must be satisfied as the last 6 terms must vanish.
+In order for this expression to reduce to the relativistic energy relation $E^2 = p^2 c^2 + m^2 c^4$, a number of constraints must be satisfied, as the last 6 terms must vanish.
 Dirac imposed the following constraints:

 $$ \alpha_x^2 = \alpha_y^2 = \alpha_z^2 = 1 $$, $$ \beta^2 = 1 $$